Steps for Admission

 Step One: Learn more about classical education at Cornerstone.

-Schedule a tour of the school.
+Schedule a tour of the school or visit a Parent Preview Day.
 During this tour, parents will have the opportunity to witness classes in session and ask questions about the benefits of Classical education.
 Please call 785-643-4460 to schedule a tour of Cornerstone with the school’s Headmaster.
 After the tour, families are encouraged to pray about the important decision of educating their children at Cornerstone.

 To learn more about classical education and how it differs from traditional Christian and public education, we recommend The Lost Tools of Learning by Dorothy L. Sayers and An Introduction to Classical Education: A Guide for Parents by Dr. Christopher Perrin.